Immigration to Switzerland

-Germany, Canada, the former Yugoslavia, Albania, Portugal and Turkey, including Turks and Kurds.
+Germany, Italy, France, the former Yugoslavia, Albania, Kosovo, Portugal, Turkey, (including Turks and Kurds), Sri Lanka and Eritrea.
 Between them, these six groups account for about 1.5 million people, 60% of the Swiss population with immigrant background, or close to 20% of total Swiss population.

-The current federal law of December 16, 2005, on foreigners (the Foreign Nationals Act) came into force on January 1, 2008, replacing the Federal Act on the Residence and Establishment of Foreigners of 1931.
+The current federal law of 16 December 2005, on foreigners (the Foreign Nationals and Integration Act) came into force on January 1, 2008, replacing the Federal Act on the Residence and Establishment of Foreigners of 1934.

 Switzerland and Australia, with about a quarter of their population born outside the country, are the two countries with the highest proportion of immigrants in the western world, although who counts as an immigrant varies from country to country, and even between agencies within countries.
 Some countries naturalise immigrants easily, while others make it much more difficult, which means that such comparisons ought to be treated with caution.